 \subsection{Isotropic states}

 Another important class of bipartite states with symmetries are isotropic states of the form \cref{eq:isotropicStates_proj}, which form a subset of Brauer states.
-Another convenient way to write an isotropic state is as a linear combination of $\frac{\W}{d}$ and $\frac{\I}{d^2}$:
+A convenient way to write an isotropic state is using as a linear combination of $\frac{\W}{d}$ and $\frac{\I}{d^2}$:

 When $\frac{-1}{d^2 - 1} \leq p' \leq 1$, the state $\rho$ is positive semi-definite and unit trace, and hence a quantum state.
 The parameters $p$ of \cref{eq:isotropicStates_proj} and $p'$ of \cref{eq:isotropicStates} are related via